- Home

 Chicken tikka masala is famously one of the UK’s favourite dishes, and this creamy, spicy curry is packed with comforting flavours.

-Many of us find ourselves craving an Indian takeaway from time-to-time, and with food prices rocketing, making your own and freezing in advance is a great way to save money without missing out.
+Many of us find ourselves craving an Indian takeaway from time to time, and with food prices rocketing, making your own and freezing it in advance is a great way to save money without missing out.
 Plus, homemade tikka masala is usually much healthier (and just as delicious!).

 This recipe contains red peppers, tomatoes, and onions, so you’ll get plenty of veg too.
-And if you’re watching your cholesterol, you can always swap the cream for coconut milk, which will add a lovely creamy taste and flavour while also providing some good fats.
+And if you’re watching your cholesterol levels, you can always swap the cream for coconut milk, which will add a lovely rich taste while also providing some good fats.
 If you’re veggie, or trying to reduce the amount of meat you eat, why not swap the chicken for cauliflower or paneer?

 Try this classic chicken tikka masala recipe from BBC Good Food.